-In 2019 and 2018, noninterest income was also positively impacted by a non-recurring refund of premiums previously paid to the Farm Credit System Insurance Corporation (FCSIC) after the FCSIC board voted to return excess funds to the system.
+In 2020, noninterest income was positively impacted by \$968 thousand in loan fees collected related to our participation in the CARES Act - SBA Paycheck Protection Program.
+Noninterest income was also positively impacted by a non-recurring refund of premiums previously paid to the Farm Credit System Insurance Corporation (FCSIC) after the FCSIC board voted to return excess funds to the system in 2020, 2019, and 2018.